Facts, Identification & Control

 If these flies are present in the house there is almost certainly a slow or clogged drain.
 Drain flies gather, mate, and lay eggs in moisture or standing water.
 The slimy film that forms in sewers and drains is a favorite breeding spot.
 Putting off regular cleaning and maintenance of these areas may attract the pests and offer them a place to feed and develop.

 These pests are particularly likely to be found in bathrooms and kitchens, typically getting into homes through:

 These pests are a nuisance because they infest in large numbers.
 Once inside, drain flies may plug pipes and spread bacteria from the filth they live in, possibly contaminating food in the process.
 These pests, even though they live in filth, are not known to spread any disease to humans.

 As with most flies, the most noticeable sign of drain flies are the adults.
 They typically are seen resting on the walls in bathrooms or near the breeding materials.
 Larvae also may be observed wriggling in the breeding material.

 Drain flies are common in moist areas coated with nutrient-laden organic material.
 As their name implies, they are found in house and storm drains.
 They can also be found near decaying logs and compost piles.

 Usually, the homeowner never sees drain fly larvae since the larvae are located in the gelatinous film inside drains.
 However, sometimes, when drains are taken apart, larvae can be found in the film.
-In small numbers, drain fly larvae are considered beneficial because they break down materials that cause drain clogs.
-Drain fly larvae have extremely strong jaws and are capable of cutting through layers of dense slime and build-up.
+In small numbers, larvae are considered beneficial because they break down materials that cause drain clogs.
+They have extremely strong jaws and are capable of cutting through layers of dense slime and build-up.